Maintenance Engineer

 Create job alert

-Witney, Oxford – Rotating Shift.
+Witney, Oxford

-Back Shift – Monday to Thursday 16:45 to 04:45
+40 Hours per Week Back Shift – Monday to Thursday 16:45 to 03:45 or 17:45 to 04:45

 The role itself will be predominantly working on the new robotic wall line that the company has recently invested heavily in.
-This varied position will entail both pre-planned and reactive maintenance as well as extensive project based work for continuous improvement.
+This varied position will entail both pre-planned and reactive maintenance as well as extensive project-based work for continuous improvement.
 Reporting into the Maintenance Manager, you will be a key member within a small maintenance team where you can influence change and move the company forward.

 This is a fantastic opportunity to work within a market leading company who offer a varied role and training opportunities for the successful candidate.
 The company have multiple manufacturing sites in the UK and create a range of products for commercial and domestic customers.
 They are a medium/ heavy industry manufacturer and produce their products at a high volume.